 - Now add in chopped onions and saute until translucent.

-- Add in marinated Chicken along with yogurt, turermic powder, red chilli powder, coriander powder and salt.
+- Add in marinated Chicken along with tomato, yogurt, turermic powder, red chilli powder, coriander powder and salt.
 Saute well.

 - Add in chopped mint leaves, coriander leaves and given measure of water.
 Bring it a boil.